isl-org/OpenBot/body/cad/rc_truck_body/README.md

 We were able to print the chassis with PLA, CPE and ABS.
 In our experience the print was not affected very much by the print settings.
 However, if you have the patience, printing slower and with smaller layer height will improve the print.
 Also adding a support structure can improve the print, but it will require additional work to remove afterwards.

 Before you proceed with the build, you may need to clean the 3D print.
 However, using the above settings, we did not need any filing or cleaning during our build process.
 If possible, we recommend using a combination of two different colors (for example green/black or red/black) for printing different parts of the same OpenBot RC-Truck build as shown below.

+**Tip:** Click on the images to open them in full resolution in a new tab.

 <p float="left">
   <img src="/docs/images/3d_print_rc_1.png" width="32%" />